Music in Charleston: The Jenkins Orphanage

 The Jenkins Orphanage was established in 1891 by Rev. Daniel J. Jenkins in Charleston, South Carolina.
 Jenkins was a businessman and Baptist minister who encountered street children and decided to organize an orphanage for young African Americans.
 The orphanage took in donations of musical instruments and Rev. Jenkins hired local Charleston musicians and Avery Institute Graduates to tutor the boys in music.
 Upon its establishment, it became the only black instrumental group organized in South Carolina.
 Eventually the orphanage garnered such a reputation that some parents sent their children there to study music.
 As a result, Charleston musicians became proficient on a variety of instruments and were able to read music expertly.
 These traits set Jenkins musicians apart and helped land some of them positions in big bands with Duke Ellington and Count Basie.
 The children were not taught jazz, but often performed rags and ragtime versions of popular marches, introducing the distinctive swing to the music.
 Orphanages around the country began to develop brass bands in the wake of the Jenkins Orphanage Band's success.
-At the Colored Waif's Home Brass Band in New Orleans, Louisiana, for example, a young trumpeter named Louis Armstrong first began to draw attention.
+In the Colored Waifs' Home Brass Band in New Orleans, Louisiana, for example, a young trumpeter named Louis Armstrong first began to draw attention.

 The Jenkins Orphanage Band, wearing discarded Citadel uniforms, performed throughout the United States and even toured England raising money for the support of the orphanage.
 It played in the inaugural parades of Presidents Theodore Roosevelt and William Taft.
 It appeared at the St. Louis Exposition and the Anglo-American Exposition in 1914.
 It toured the United States from coast to coast, and played in Paris, Berlin, Rome, London, and Vienna.
 As many as five bands were on tour during the 1920s.
 The band ceased to exist in the 1980s.
 William "Cat" Anderson, Jabbo Smith and Freddie Green are but a few of the alumni from the Jenkins Orphanage band who became professional musicians in some of the best bands of the day.

 The Jenkins Orphanage Band also played on Broadway for the play Porgy by DuBose and Dorothy Heyward, a stage version of the novel by Dubose Heyward of the same title.
 The story was based in Charleston, South Carolina and featured the Gullah Community.
 The Heywards insisted on an African American cast for their play and hired the real Jenkins Orphanage Band to portray themselves on stage.
 Only a few years later, DuBose Heyward collaborated with George and Ira Gershwin to turn his novel in to the now famous opera, Porgy and Bess.
 George Gershwin spent the summer of 1934 at Folly Beach outside of Charleston writing the "folk opera."
 Porgy and Bess is considered the Great American Opera and is widely performed.
 Charleston's influence on the music of Porgy and Bess and therefore the American opera tradition is undeniable.